Fabricus powers Cougars to win over NJC

 WNCC started the scoring with one in the second as Jordan Rollins singled to score McCafferty to put the Cougars up 1-0.
 NJC answered in the top of the third and fourth with single runs to lead 2-1.

-WNCC retook the lead for good with four in the bottom of the fourth as Fabricus and Adam singled and came in to score on a Johnson triple to take a 3-2.
+WNCC retook the lead for good with four in the bottom of the fourth as Fabricus and Adam singled and came in to score on a Johnson triple to take a 3-2 lead.
 WNCC wasn’t through as Rollins walked and Johnson would later score for a 4-2 lead.
-Hernandez followed with a single to score Rollins and a 5-2 lead.
+Hernandez followed with a single to score Rollins, bringing the lead to 5-2.

 NJC came back with a home run in the fifth to cut the lead to 5-3, but WNCC immediately answered with two in the fifth to lead 7-3.
 After McCafferty singled, Adam delivered a 2-out, 2-run home run to expand the lead.